© 2005, 2006, 2007, 2008 Walter Scheidel

 (2) To set up an international project team consisting of experts in the history of the ancient Mediterranean and ancient China who are based in the United States, Europe, the People’s Republic of China, and Taiwan, and are willing to participate in the project and conduct their research within the parameters of a shared conceptual framework.

-(3) To convene a series of conferences on particular clusters of interrelated issues and problems (Scheidel, Lewis and Manning 2005 = Scheidel (ed.)
-2008; Scheidel 2008a; Morris and Scheidel 2008a, b).
-We envision close cooperation between academics specializing in ancient China and the ancient Mediterranean.
-Comparative historians and social scientists from various disciplines will serve as respondents and commentators.
+(3) To convene a series of conferences on particular clusters of interrelated issues and problems (Scheidel, Lewis and Manning (org.)
+2005 = Scheidel (ed.)
+2009; Scheidel (org.)
+2008 = Scheidel (ed.)
+2015; Morris and Scheidel (org.)
+2008).
+We have aimed for close cooperation between academics specializing in ancient China and the ancient Mediterranean.
+Comparative historians and social scientists from various disciplines have served as respondents and commentators.

 These meetings focus on the following objectives:

 (1) To contribute to our understanding of state formation in the ancient Mediterranean, most notably in the Roman empire, and in China, most notably in the Warring States and Qin-Han periods.
 Explicit comparison helps us to identify shared and unique features and to relate specific variables to observed outcomes.
 A comparative approach is essential for the study of historical causation.
-Two conferences are devoted to this goal (Scheidel, Lewis and Manning 2005; Scheidel 2008a).
+Two conferences have been devoted to this goal (Scheidel, Lewis and Manning 2005 = Scheidel (ed.)
+2009; Scheidel, org.
+2008 = Scheidel (ed.)
+2015).

 (3) To work out if early patterns of state formation and associated developments in eastern and western Eurasia are causally related to what has been called the ‘Great Divergence’ of the last 200 years (Pomeranz 2000), i.e. the emergence of modern technological progress and increases in consumption and well-being in the ‘West’.
-This will be dealt with in a separate meeting (Morris and Scheidel 2008b).
+This will be dealt with in future work (cf. also Morris 2010).

-These meetings will be complemented by a Mellon-Sawyer Seminar on the ‘First Great Divergence’ between China and Europe since the sixth century CE offered at Stanford in 2007/8.
+These meetings were complemented by a Mellon-Sawyer Seminar on the ‘First Great Divergence’ between China and Europe since the sixth century CE offered at Stanford in 2007/8.

 References